Corbett · Loch Arkaig

 - Can I bring my dog up Carn Mor?

-- Is there mobile signal on Carn Mor?
+- What's mobile reception like on Carn Mor?

 - No signal at Strathan or beyond; Spean Bridge has reliable coverage